yagrawl/scribbles/content/posts/2020-01-10-quantified-self.md

 I mostly listen to music on Spotify and I use [last.fm](https://www.last.fm/) to keep track of the artists I often listen to and the song that I've played the most number of times.
-Sometimes, it is pretty interesting when you discover non-obvious things like, you prefer music coming out of a specific country to others.
+Sometimes, it is pretty interesting when you discover non-obvious things, for example, your preference to music coming out of a specific country to others.

 [Goodreads](https://www.goodreads.com/) is an obvious choice for tracking books.

-[Screen Time](https://support.apple.com/en-us/HT208982) tracks my app usage satisfactorily but I hoped for the Mac app to not include background apps in that time because well, I am not really using it.
+[Screen Time](https://support.apple.com/en-us/HT208982) tracks my app usage satisfactorily but I hoped for the Mac app to not include background apps in that time because well, it isn't very accurate.
 I am currently working on a chrome extension that would log browsing details locally.

 ## Work